adopted-ember-addons/ember-keyboard/API-DESIGN.md

 For keyboard shortcuts that are based on physical location on the keyboard (e.g. `WASD` game or cursor controls), the `code` property should be used.
 For mnemonic-based shortcuts (e.g. `Ctrl+B` to Bold text), the `key` property should be used. ember-keyboard should provide an API to make both of these possible.

 By making providing clear semantics about whether a keyboard event handler is using `code` or `key`, we can avoid a class of bugs and confusion that were present in previous versions of ember-keyboard.

+Browser support should be modern browsers.
+For the avoidance of doubt, this does not include IE 11.

 ## Detailed design